ln53491/NFA-e-simulation/README.md

 # NFA-e-simulation
-Nondeterministic finite automaton with epsilon moves simulator made in Python
+Simulator of a nondeterministic finite automaton with epsilon moves created for my university class

+## Tech Stack

+**Languages:** Python